aydanmckay/ASTR490/README.md

 of the sky.
 This subsection is (308,0) to (312,2) in galactic longitude and latitude.
 The images are produced using the WISE Catalog in the 3.4, 12, and 22 micron filters.

+[knownregion]
+Type "'knownregion'" as the parameter for main() in displayregion.py and the code will create a catalog of images for the HII Regions given in the "gname" parameter spot of the config.ini file.
+These images are also 1 degree of galactic longitude by 1 degree of galactic latitude.
+The images are produced using the WISE Catalog in the 3.4, 12, and 22 micron filters.
+Can have a parameter set to 'all' which will produce images for all HII Regions in the WISE Catalog.

+[SNRcatalog]
+Type "'SNRcatalog'" as the parameter for main() in displayregion.py and the code will create a catalog of images for the Supernova Remnants given in the "gname" parameter spot of the config.ini file.
+Works the same as [knownregion].

+[PNecatalog]
+Type "'PNecatalog'" as the parameter for main() in displayregion.py and the code will create a catalog of images for the Planetary Nebulae given in the "gname" parameter spot of the config.ini file.
+Works the same as [knownregion] and [SNRcatalog].

-Future adaptations are going to be adding a feature that will randomize the location of an HII Region in the frame to not bias the convolutional neural network and making the code generate a catalog of HII Regions to train with automatically ([knownregion] in the config.ini file).
+Future adaptations are going to be adding a feature that will randomize the location of an HII Region in the frame to not bias the convolutional neural network.

-Automation for [knownregion] added tentatively.
-For automation, HII Regoin names must be inserted manually (Will be drawn from the WISE Catalog in future version of code) and in the format shown for the 5 Regions already appearing in the config.ini file.
+Automation for [knownregion] added.
+For automation, HII Regoin names can be inserted manually and in the format shown for the 5 Regions already appearing in the config.ini file, or drawn from the catalog automatically.

 *In Progress/Recent Updates*